How to start an EV charging business

 4. Workplaces: Many employers are interested in installing charging stations at their workplaces to encourage the use of EVs among their employees.
 Your charging station(s) could be installed at businesses, offices, or other workplaces to provide convenient charging options for employees.

-5. Multifamily housing: Charging stations can be a useful amenity for residents of multifamily housing developments, such as apartments or condominiums.
-Residents who own or lease EVs will be able to use your charging stations to charge their EVs daily.
+5. Multifamily housing: Charging stations can be useful for residents of multifamily housing developments, such as apartments or condominiums.
+Residents who own or lease EVs can use your charging stations to charge their EVs daily.

 Components that every EV charging business needs